PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 >>> qml.grad(circuit)(x)
 -0.276982865449393

-Quantum circuits that produce samples can be simulated using t he :func:`~pennylane.transforms.cut_circuit_mc` transform based on the Monte Carlo method:
+Simulated quantum circuits that produce samples can be cut using the :func:`~.pennylane.transforms.cut_circuit_mc` transform based on the Monte Carlo method:

 .. code-block:: python